 Good grief.

-Chuck Todd, what is our media, right?
+Chuck Todd, here's our media, right?

 What did he say about the winter storm?